Getting yourself healthy before surgery

 - You may need to visit a specialist who takes care of problems such as diabetes, lung disease, or heart disease.

 - Try to have this checkup at least 2 or 3 weeks before your surgery.
-That way, your doctors can take care of any medical problems you might have well in advance of your surgery.
+That way, your doctors can take care of any medical problems you might have well before your surgery.

-Some hospitals will also have you visit with a nurse at the hospital before surgery.
+Some hospitals will also have you visit with an anesthesia provider at the hospital before surgery.

 - You will be asked many questions about your medical history.

-- You may also have a chest x-ray, lab tests, or an EKG during this visit.
+- You may also have a chest x-ray, lab tests, or an electrocardiogram (ECG) during this visit.

-Bring a list of medications you are taking with you every time you see a doctor or nurse.
+Bring a list of medicines you are taking with you every time you see a provider.
 This includes medicines you bought without a prescription and medicines you do not take every day.
 Include information on the dose and how often you take your medicines.

-Your doctors and nurses will need to know about any alternative treatments you've had.
+Your providers will need to know about any alternative treatments you have had.
 Tell them about any vitamins, supplements, minerals, or natural medicines you are taking, as well.

-Two weeks before surgery, you may need to stop taking medicines that make it harder for your blood to clot.
-This includes aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.
+Two weeks before surgery, you may need to stop taking medicines that make put you at risk of bleeding during surgery.
+Medicines includes aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.

 Ask your doctor which medicines you should still take on the day of your surgery.

-Tell all your health care providers that you are having surgery.
+Tell all your providers that you are having surgery.
 They may suggest a change in your medicines before your operation.